craigmcb/craigmcb.github.io/OLVM/olvm.md

-# Welcome to Oracle Linux Virtualization Manager Training
+# Welcome to Oracle Linux Virtualization Manager Track
 ![](../common/images/OLVM-1200x200-banner.png)
 ---
-This site contains videos to facilitate your usage of the technologies and tools used by Oracle Linux Virtualization Manager.
+This track contains videos to facilitate your usage of the technologies and tools used by Oracle Linux Virtualization Manager.
 Oracle Linux Virtualization Manager is an open-source distributed server virtualization solution, easily deployed to configure, monitor, and manage an Oracle Linux Kernel-based Virtual Machine (KVM) environment with enterprise-grade performance and support from Oracle.

 On these pages you will find material such as videos, documents and useful resource links covering areas including the following:
 - Implementing and administering the system as a large scale, centralized management for server virtualization.